hvaz/maze-challenge/README.md

 ### The OPTIMAL Maze

 Under this context, we request maze information only as we need it.
-If our algorithms does not explore a certain set of nodes, there is no need in asking the server to tell us what is there at these places.
+If our algorithm does not explore a certain set of nodes, there is no need in asking the server to tell us what is there at these places.
 You can visually observe this after the solution is printed to the screen: many locations will have the '?' character representing an unexplored location.

 ### The REGULAR Maze